Northumberland will not be able to hide behind professional ‘Audit Speak’ any longer

 The Government has now announced new measures to improve the effectiveness and transparency of local government audits.

-new industry regulator is being put in place, the Audit, Reporting and Governance Authority (ARGA) will have new far reaching powers over the protection of public funds and the use and reporting on the use of those funds.
-They are empowered to ensure Councils are best serving taxpayers and local audit unit will not only check the audit process but also the quality and past history of Councillors involved with the annual audit process.
+A new industry regulator is being put in place, the Audit, Reporting and Governance Authority (ARGA) will have new far reaching powers over the protection of public funds and the use and reporting on the use of those funds.
+They are empowered to ensure Councils are best serving taxpayers and a local audit unit will not only check the audit process but also the quality and past history of Councillors involved with the annual audit process.

-new standalone local audit unit will provide annual local reports on the state of the local audit and an updated Code of Local Audit Process will be issued to councils.
+A new standalone local audit unit will provide annual local reports on the state of the local audit and an updated Code of Local Audit Process will be issued to councils.

 HCLG Spokesperson said there will be no hiding place for Councils who flaunt this process or use public funds to underwrite errors that may be fraudulent in their application or decisions that have been made unwisely or in secret.